Skip to main content

 But if the space is tight and full of immovable systems (chimneys, furnaces, low ceilings), it might not be worth the cost.
 Layout is just as important as square footage.

-A functional layout is important for the project to make financial sense.
+A functional layout is just as important as square footage when determining whether a basement project makes financial sense.

 How Should You Prepare Before Getting a Basement Finishing Estimate?